Pearl Jam: Background and formation (1984–1990)

 Irons passed on the invitation but gave the demo to his friend Eddie Vedder.
-Vedder was the lead vocalist for a San Diego band Bad Radio and worked part-time at a gas station.
+Vedder was the lead vocalist for the San Diego band Bad Radio and worked part-time at a gas station.
 He listened to the tape shortly before going surfing, where lyrics came to him.
 He then recorded the vocals to three of the songs ("Alive", "Once", and "Footsteps") in what he later described as a "mini-opera" titled Mamasan.
 Vedder sent the tape with his vocals back to the three Seattle musicians, who were impressed enough to fly Vedder up to Seattle for an audition.
 Within a week, Vedder had joined the band.

 With the addition of Dave Krusen on drums, the band took the name Mookie Blaylock, in reference to the then-active basketball player.
 The band played its first official show at the Off Ramp Café in Seattle on October 22, 1990.
 They opened for Alice in Chains at the Moore Theatre in Seattle on December 22, 1990, and served as the opening act for the band's Facelift tour in 1991.
 Mookie Blaylock soon signed to Epic Records and renamed themselves Pearl Jam.
 In an early promotional interview, Vedder said that the name "Pearl Jam" was a reference to his great-grandmother Pearl, who was married to a Native American and had a special recipe for peyote-laced jam.
-In a 2006 cover story for Rolling Stone, Vedder admitted that this story was "total bullshit", but he did have a great-grandma named Pearl.
-Ament and McCready explained that Ament came up with "pearl", and that the band later settled on Pearl Jam after attending a Neil Young concert, in which he extended his songs as improvisations of 15–20 minutes in length.
+In a 2006 cover story for Rolling Stone, Vedder admitted that this story was "total bullshit", but added that he did have a great-grandmother named Pearl.
+Ament and McCready explained that Ament came up with "pearl", and that the band later settled on Pearl Jam after attending a Neil Young concert in which he extended his songs as improvisations (i.e. "jams") of 15–20 minutes in length.